-As a family caregiver, you may have heard of the term advance care planning, but may not be sure what it is.
+As a family caregiver, you may have heard of advance care planning, but may not be sure what it is.

 An advance care plan is the best way to ensure that a person's wishes on the care they receive are honoured at end of life.

-Advance care planning is a process of sensitive conversations that you need to have with the person in your care and their close family and friends to ensure that their wishes regarding the care they receive are honoured at end of life.
+Advance care planning is a process of sensitive conversations with the person in your care to ensure that their wishes regarding the care they receive are honoured at the end of life.
 Creating an advance care plan is a way of ensuring that their needs and wishes are met before an illness takes away their ability to communicate them to you.

 1. Explore their values, beliefs and views

-Begin the discussion of an advance life care plan by talking about their values, beliefs, and understanding about end of life care and specific medical procedures.
+Begin the discussion of an advance care plan by clarifying the person’s values, beliefs, and understanding about end-of-life care and specific medical procedures.

-You may want to talk about any situations that you have experienced with others and how you felt about their treatment.
+You may want to talk about situations that they have experienced with others and how they felt about the treatment.

 Here are several questions about end-of-life care to help start the conversation: